 Minnesota Department of Natural Resources (DNR) Section of Wildlife utilizes qualified students to assist with projects.
 Relationships between students and the agency vary with the needs and available budget for each project and the desires of the student.
-DNR has occasional paid student internships, some seasonal and others lasting up to 12 months.
+DNR has occasional paid student internships, some seasonal and others lasting as long as 12 months.
 Summer intern positions are often times filled during winter.
-Students that are required to complete an internship as part of an undergraduate degree or seeking experience to strengthen their resumes may consider an internship on a volunteer basis.
+To be eligible for a paid internship, students must be working towards a degree.
+Students who are not eligible for credit may seek experience to strengthen their resumes by considering an internship on a volunteer basis.

 PURPOSE: Internships provide students with a work experience that fulfills an academic requirement and/or results in academic credit from an accredited educational institution.
 The intent of an Internship is to provide a learning experience that is directly related to the student's academic program.

 ELIGIBILITY: Interns may be high school or college level students who are seeking an internship for academic credit or as a means of fulfilling an academic requirement.